nboumaza/worker-pattern/README.md

 ### Iteration 1

-The purpose of the first iteration is to provide a simple approach for  how to implementation the worker pattern using strictly Vert.x Event Bus as illustrated by the following diagram:
+The purpose of the first iteration is to provide a simple implementation approach for the worker pattern using strictly Vert.x Event Bus and as illustrated by the following diagram:

 ![alt text](doc/img/SolIteration1.png)